Don Shula: Miami Dolphins (1970–1995)

-Shula's teams posted only one losing record as Miami's coach after the 1984 season, but did not advance again to the Super Bowl.
-The team reached the playoffs in 1985, 1990, 1992, 1994 and 1995, Shula's final season.
-On October 2, 1994, Don Shula's Miami Dolphins defeated son David Shula's Cincinnati Bengals by a 23–7 mark.
+After the 1984 season, Shula's teams posted only one losing record, but they never again advanced to the Super Bowl.
+The Dolphins reached the playoffs in 1985, 1990, 1992, 1994, and 1995, Shula's final season.
+On October 2, 1994, Don Shula's Miami Dolphins defeated son David Shula's Cincinnati Bengals by a score of 23–7.
 Dubbed the “Shula Bowl”, it marked the first time in NFL history that a head coaching matchup featured father against son.
 Shula's retirement in 1996 was tinged by speculation that he was forced out by Wayne Huizenga, a businessman who took full ownership of the team in 1994 from the Robbie family, who inherited it after Robbie's death in 1990.
 Shula said he was "at peace with myself" in making the decision to step away from the game at 66 years old.
 He finished his coaching career with a 328–156–6 regular-season record, giving him the all-time lead in wins for an NFL head coach.

 Shula changed his coaching strategy as his personnel changed.
 His Super Bowl teams in 1971, 1972, 1973, and 1982 were keyed by a run-first offensive strategy and a dominating defense.
 In the years when Marino was quarterback, the team leaned on its offense, and particularly its passing attack, to win games.
-"I've been accused of being a conservative, 'grind'em-out' kind of coach, because that was the style of my teams in 1972-73, but I point out that when I was at Baltimore, and Johnny Unitas was my quarterback, we used to have a wide-open, explosive passing attack," Shula said in 1985.
+"I've been accused of being a conservative, 'grind'em-out' kind of coach, because that was the style of my teams in 1972–73, but I point out that when I was at Baltimore, and Johnny Unitas was my quarterback, we used to have a wide-open, explosive passing attack," Shula said in 1985.
 "And when I came down to Miami, I didn't try to jam the Unitas style down the throat of Bob Griese, who was a different kind of quarterback, nor did I try to force the Griese style on Marino when he came along."